thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

 Button('=').exists()
 ```

 This tutorial will show you how to set up integration tests for your Backstage plugin using Cypress and Interactors.

-In this tutorial you'll learn to:
+In it you’ll learn how to:

 1. [Set up Cypress and Interactors](#set-up)
 2. [Assert with Interactors](#assert-with-interactors)